flashbots/flashbots-docs/docs/flashbots-data/mev-inspect-py/quick-start.md

 `gas_price` is the gas price paid directly as gas (it includes the EIP-1559 base fee)

-`coinbase_transfer` is the amount of ETH paid directly as a transfer to the miner's address
+`coinbase_transfer` is the amount of ETH paid directly as a transfer to the validator's address

 `gas_price_with_coinbase_transfer` is the gas price including both original gas and coinbase transfers